 - And other bioactive substances (hormones, antioxidants and ferments, over 50 enzymes and coenzymes, 11 of which vital, and more than 20 bacteria of the lactobacillus group).

-All of these components come together and create unique synergy, complementing each other, thus further increasing their effect and wide-ranging benefits.
+All the nutrients bee pollen is made of intermingle, thus creating unique synergy, complementing each other, thus further increasing their effect and wide-ranging benefits.

 So, how does bee bread really affect the human body?

-Bee bread has numerous positive effects on the overall health.
+Bee pollen has numerous positive effects on the overall health.

 - improves overall fitness